 Applying for an EU Blue Card

-To be able to get the EU Blue Card you must have an employment offer with at least 53,600 EUR annual gross salary.
-In case you are a specialist in the field of engineering, qualified communication or technology expert, medical doctor, and certain other shortage occupations the annual gross salary must be at least 41,808 EUR.
+To be able to get the EU Blue Card you must have an employment offer with at least 56,800 annual gross salary.
+If you are a specialist in the field of engineering, science, a medical doctor, or certain other shortage occupations, the annual gross salary must be at least 44,304 EUR (2021).

-In case you prove sufficient German Language level (B1) – you can get this permit just after 21 months.
-Read here more about Permanent Residence Permit in Germany.
+If you prove sufficient German Language level (B1) – you can get this permit just after 21 months.
+Read more about Permanent Residence Permit in Germany.

 Germany Employment Visa

 The length of this visa usually aligns with the length of your contract.
-So, if your contract is for two years, your visa will also be for two years.
-It is possible to extend an employment permit if your contract is extended as well or by receiving a new one.
+So, if your agreement is for two years, your visa will also be for two years.
+It’s possible to extend an employment permit if your contract is extended as well or by receiving a new one.

 It’s time to start your own business